 Floating processors allow fishing boats to stay out at sea and actively fish for longer periods of time without returning to shore to unload.
 They also act as a re-supply spot for smaller fishing boats.
 It’s a beneficial arrangement for all and means that everyone can make more money.

 Working on a floating processor is quite the experience.
 Everyone lives and works on the boat, which may be stationed in the Gulf of Alaska, the Bering Sea or a tranquil inlet in Southeast Alaska.
 During peak seasons it operates 24 hours a day and provides employees with 4 meals a day and a place to sleep.
 There is nowhere to spend money, so it is easy to save.
-Most jobs earn $10 per hour and call for 16-hour shifts.
+Most jobs earn $10.34 to $14 per hour and call for 16-hour shifts.
 Overtime pay is paid for any hours worked over eight hours in a day or 40 hours in a week.
 Overtime is paid at time and a half.
-So if your base pay is $10/hr. then you would be paid $15/hr. for your overtime hours.
+So if your base pay is $12/hr. then you would be paid $18/hr. for your overtime hours.

-A sixteen-hour workday at this pay rate would gross a worker $200 for the day.
-With overtime, it is pretty common to pull in over $1,100+ per week.
+A sixteen-hour workday at this $12/hr. pay rate would gross a worker $240 for the day.
+With overtime, it possible to pull in over $1,500+ per week during peak season.

 A floating processor is totally self-sufficient and may stay anchored near popular fishing zones until the storage holds are full of frozen fish.
 This can be weeks or months at a time.
 It also means that there are lots of jobs available, such as…